 *$10 Wager Payout

-You like a team to win but think the spread is a little high?
+Do you like a team to win but think the spread is a little high?
 Teasers are used to adjust the point spreads or totals more to your liking.
-Below is the table that illustrates how many points you are allowed move the odds in your favor and the payout for the number of teams you select.
+Below is the table that illustrates how many points you are allowed to move the odds in your favor and the payout for the number of teams you select.

 |POINTS||5 pts||5½ pts||6 pts|